Vivint Security Review

 Vivint Outdoor Camera Pro

-Why the premium price?
 For starters, it has impressive video quality.
 It has a clear, 1080p HD resolution, but on top of that, it has a 4K image sensor.
-This exponentially improves the video quality, clarity, and color contrast of the video.
-And with so much going on outdoors, we appreciate the improved video quality.
+This improves the video quality, clarity, and color contrast.
+With so much going on outdoors, we appreciate the improved video quality.

 The camera also features HDR, which helps with light distortion outside.
-In the snapshot above, you can see that there are no glary or shadowy areas despite the high lighting contrast.
+In the sample footage above taken by our camera expert in his home, you can see that there are no glary or shadowy areas despite the high lighting contrast.
 That’s largely thanks to HDR.

-On the flip side, one drawback of the Vivint Outdoor Camera Pro was the fact that it’s a plugged-in camera.
-While this meant we didn’t have to worry about the battery running out, it certainly made our placement options a lot more limited, as it had to be near an outlet.
-However, once we got the proper extension cord, it didn’t end up being a problem.
-Overall, we’re more than happy with the Vivint Outdoor Camera Pro, although it’s pretty expensive at $399.99.
+One drawback of the Vivint Outdoor Camera Pro is that it needs a power outlet to work.
+Sure, we didn’t have to worry about the battery running out, but it limited our placement options.
+We’re still happy we got the Vivint Outdoor Camera Pro, although it’s pretty expensive at $399.99.

-The Nest Cam Battery we reviewed, for instance, cost $179, more than half the price of the Vivint Outdoor Camera Pro.
-However, the Vivint outdoor camera comes with person detection built-in, plus a smart feature that detects and deters loiterers.
-The Nest Cam Outdoor, on the other hand, requires a Nest Aware subscription starting at $6 per month to be able to use its smartest feature, facial recognition, although the person detection comes built-in as well.
-That being said, the Nest Cam Battery can completely run on battery power, so it has a leg up on Vivint Outdoor Camera Pro in some areas.
+In comparison, the Nest Cam Battery we reviewed only cost $179.
+But the Vivint outdoor camera comes with built-in person detection plus a smart feature that detects and deters loiterers.
+The Nest Cam Outdoor requires a Nest Aware subscription starting at $8 per month to use its smartest features – facial recognition.

 Vivint Doorbell Camera

-For its price then, the Vivint Doorbell Camera was definitely a bit expensive compared to the industry average of around $190, especially when we saw that the camera’s video display was only 720p HD, not 1080p HD.
-When you consider the fact that something like the Ring Video Doorbell 2 costs $169 and has 1080p HD video, the Vivint Doorbell Camera seems even more overpriced.
 On the bright side, it had person detection, which the cheaper Ring Video Doorbell 2 lacks.
 In Ring’s lineup, only the Ring Video Doorbell Pro, Ring Video Doorbell Pro 2, and Ring Video Doorbell Elite have the same feature, and they all cost $249.99 or higher.
-So in terms of artificial intelligence, the Vivint Doorbell Camera’s value is on par with the competition.
+So, in terms of artificial intelligence, the Vivint Doorbell Camera’s value is on par with the competition.

 In our opinion, person detection is an essential doorbell camera feature, especially since our front door faces the street.
 Thanks to person detection, we didn’t get alerted of every car passing or every squirrel running by.
 Instead, we only received alerts when there were actual people at our door.